Protégés Mentoring Program

 How Does This Relationship Work?

-PRE-REGISTRATION for the program is open throughout the summer, as students are admitted to the university.
 Once you are registered as a Protégé (first-year student in the program), a Mentor (upperclassman) will be assigned to you, and will contact you during your first few days on campus, typically either by meeting you at your residence hall as you move in or emailing you.
 Both you and your Mentor will receive resource guides during New Student Orientation which fully describe our expectations for your participation.
 Generally, your Mentor will meet face-to-face with you at least once per month, and check in with you via email, text message or a phone call at least once per week.
 You may talk about your concerns and successes, receive suggestions, guidance, and advice or just get together for a good time.
 Based on your class schedules, you and your Mentor plan your meetings.

 Expectations of Protégés

 There is a lot you can gain by participating in the Protégés Mentoring Program: having an upper-class Mentor who has been in your shoes and can help you navigate and plug into the Wake Forest community can sometime be the difference between a stressful or mediocre first-year experience and a healthy and fantastic experience!

 Your Mentor will do all they can to ensure that they are there for you, offering support in any way they can – but it is also important to remember that a mentoring relationship is a two-way street.
 You are responsible as the Protégé for half of the relationship!
 Actively seeking the wisdom and help your Mentor can impart, setting aside time to spend with your Mentor, responding to your Mentor when he or she contacts you – these are all things that you can and need to do as a Protégé.